radixdlt/scrypto-examples/core/radix-name-service/README.md

 15. Finally, simulate that the user decides he now longer needs the domain name and wants to unregister it.
 This is done by calling the unregister_name method with a single argument.
-This argument has to be a Bucket (not BucketRef) containing the DomainName NFT that should be unregistered (#339715316826500606461318410874891739268,$name_resource).
+This argument has to be a Bucket (not Proof) containing the DomainName NFT that should be unregistered (#339715316826500606461318410874891739268,$name_resource).
 In exchange for the DomainName NFT the user gets refunded his initial deposit of $XRD 500.
 All other fees are kept by the RNS component.